digitaldrummerj/old.digitaldrummerj.github.io/_drafts/webapi/2016-08-02-webapi-getting-started.md

 title: 'Getting Started with .NET WebApi'
 date: 2016-07-25 06:00
 categories: ['webapi']
+series: webapi-getting-started
 published: true
 excerpt: |
+    Welcome to the series on getting started with .NET WebApi.
+In this series we will learn how to:

+    - Create a basic C# webAPI with Windows Integrated Authentication
+    - Setup camel-cased json properties for the response
+    - Setup A Standard Response
+    - Solving CORS Issues When Using Credentials

 ---

 {% assign imagedir = "/images/webapi-getting-started/" | prepend: site.baseurl | prepend: site.url %}

+{% include series.html %}

-In this guide we will learn how to:
+Welcome to the series on getting started with .NET WebApi.
+In this series we will learn how to:

-- Create a basic C# webAPI with Windows Integrated Authentication
+- Create a basic C# WebAPI with Windows Integrated Authentication
+- Setup camel-cased json properties for the response
 - Setup A Standard Response
-- Setup camel-cased json properties for the response
+- Solving CORS Issues When Using Credentials

+In this article we will create a basic C# WebApi with Windows Integrated Authentication and create our first WebApi endpoint.

-## Make a new WebAPI Project
+## Create a new WebAPI Project

 To make a C# application with Visual Studio: